How to Budget for Long Term Travel

 What if you don’t have a plan?

 This budgeting technique worked when we had a good idea of where we were going in the year time frame.
 But what if you have no idea where you are going or how long for?
 This is the position we are in now.
 We don’t have a plan this time, except that we want to travel for as long as possible.
-We can’t budget for this, but we’ll keep track of our spending, try to travel as cheaply as possible (read How We Plan to Travel Forever) and always keep some emergency money aside.
+We can’t budget for this, but we’ll try to travel as cheaply as possible (read How We Plan to Travel Forever) and always keep some emergency money aside.

 For tips on how to deal with money while travelling read how to manage your finances when you are on the road.